icyphox/nicy/readme.md

 **`returnCondition*(ok: proc(): string, ng: proc(): string, delimiter = "."): string`**
 Returns result of `ok` proc or `ng` proc.
 If the return code is `0` then this proc calls `ok` proc, otherwise calls `ng` proc.

+**`shellName*: string`**
+Contains the name of shell in which your prompt progoram is running.
+Currently it may be `zsh` or `bash`.
+You can specify it during compilation using the switch `-d:zsh` or `-d:bash`, or you can let the program detect it automatically, which may slow it down by a few milliseconds.

 ## Contributing
 Bad code?
 New feature in mind?
 Open an issue.
 Better still, learn [Nim](https://nim-lang.org/documentation.html) and shoot a PR :sparkles: